amstan/tr2/doc/protocol.md

 * Type    : uint8_t[]
 * Summary : Each message class has a different set of parameters.
 Refer to the sections below for more information.

+### CRC

+The final bytes of the message of the message will be a CRC.

+TODO: Select a CRC

 ## Message Classifications